 Website Accessibility Statement

-We strive to ensure that our online services are accessible to people with disabilities.
+Kirkstall Art Trail aims to make its online services accessible to people with disabilities.

-We created this website, taking the best practices and web accessibility guidelines into account.
-We follow the Web Content Accessibility Guidelines (WCAG) 2.2 and aim for the AAA standard.
+This website was created taking best practice and web accessibility guidelines into account, following the Web Content Accessibility Guidelines (WCAG) 2.2 and aiming for the AAA standard.

 Adapting your experience to your needs

-For help with customising your experience using accessibility features already on your computer.
-Or by installing extra assistive technologies.
-Try these sites:
+For help customising a device using accessibility features already built in, or by installing extra assistive technologies, try:

 Known problems with this site’s accessibility